Like us on Facebook Follow us on Instagram Subscribe on YouTube

 • Listen to what they are saying

-• Record what you have been told/witnessed as soon as possible
+• Record what you have been told/witnessed as soon as possible, in their own words using the Cause for Concern Form

 • Remain calm and do not show shock or disbelief